 ~ 1/2 teaspoon salt

 ~ Wash the apples, then chop them roughly into 1/2" chunks (I never peel apples, and you don't have to, either!)

 ~ Arrange the chopped apples in a greased, glass casserole dish, then toss with the agave nectar.

-~ In a bowl, combine the flour, salt, cinnamon, and brown sugar.
+~ In a bowl, combine the flour, cinnamon, salt, nutmeg, ginger, and brown sugar.

 ~ Chop or grate the cold margarine into the flour mixture, then rub the whole mess together with your fingers until it resemble coarse crumbs.

-~ Sprinkle the crumble mixture evenly over the apples, then bake uncovered for 25-30 minutes, until the topping is crisp and golden.
+~ Sprinkle the crumble mixture evenly over the apples and bake uncovered for 25-30 minutes, until the topping is crisp and golden.

 ~ Serve warm, ideally with lashings of Bird's custard (which is - yes! - vegan), prepared according to package directions.